return to Home page

 Why buy on the west side?

-To our pioneer Jews, who lived where Progressive Field stands today, near the Cuyahoga River, the near west side did not seem so far away.
-For them, cemeteries were aways outside the town.
+To our pioneer Jews, who lived where Progressive Field stands today, near the Cuyahoga River, the near west side did not seem far away.

+For them, cemeteries were always outside the town.
 Cost, alone, would have ruled out a nearby burial ground.
-Their one acre on Willet Street in Brooklyn cost $100.
+Their acre on Willet Street in Brooklyn cost $100.
 An acre in the city would have cost $3,000.
-(For comparison, Eagle Street Synagogue cost $1,500 to build.)

 Is it spelled Willet or Willett?

-We prefer Willet.
-That is how the cemetery's owner, United Jewish Cemeteries, spells it.
-Perhaps because the deeds of sale, from Josiah Barber in 1840 and Joel Scranton in 1854, also say Willet.
+Jeffrey Morris, chronicler of our cemeteries, notes that early maps and deeds spell the name both ways.
+City Council Archives say it was Willett.
+We prefer Willet. the way United Jewish Cemeteries, spells it.
+Perhaps because the deeds of sale, from Josiah Barber in 1840 and Joel Scranton in 1854 say Willet.

-The first burial at Willet Street Cemetery
+More on Willet Street Cemetery

-Top of Page Introduction next: Fir Street Cemetery Institutions CJH Home
+Top of Page Introduction Cemeteries CJH Home